The Tyrrell P34: Formula 1’s Radical 6-Wheeler

 Tyrrell P34 Design

-Due to the space limitations, the tire would need to be very small, so the team eventually settled on the ten-inch (250 mm) diameter size.
+Due to the space limitations, the tyre would need to be very small, so the team eventually settled on the ten-inch (250 mm) diameter size.
 However, it was way too small when it came to the contact patch and didn’t provide adequate cornering performance, resulting in the choice to start using four wheels in place of just two.
 The addition of two more wheels also offered an increase in the total braking area.

 Of course, there was a downside, too, and that was a marked increase in the steering system’s complexity, requiring a new suspension system that was physically larger.
-The team solved the steering complexity via the connection of just the front wheels to the car’s steering wheel and the rear wheels to a bell-crank.
+The team solved the steering complexity via the connection of just the front wheels to the car’s steering wheel and the rear wheels to a bell crank.
 And, although this was at first thought of as a problem area, Joel Rosinsky said that its freedom from reaction and gentle steering made it seem as though it could be power-assisted.

 In late September 1975, the P34’s new design was on display at the Heathrow Hotel.
 Initially, it was hidden underneath a tarp and had hoops over its wheels for the purpose of making it look more like a conventional car.
 This led to some serious amazement when the tarp was removed.
 In fact, some members of the audience thought that the design was just a publicity stunt.
 But it wasn’t and on 8 October 1975, the P34 hit the Silverstone track.
 And, following some more tests, Tyrrell made the momentous decision to start building two more, albeit with a wheelbase that was slightly longer, for racing in the upcoming 1976 Formula 1 season.